LumoSQL/not-forking/doc/not-forking.md

 looks for any dependency which could possibly be needed to use the program; for example this could check for `fossil` even if the current project only needs `git`
+- `--list-cache` lists a summary of what is kept in the cache
+- `--remove-cache=`NAME removes the named cache entry, which can be provided as the cache hash (first column of the output of `--list-cache`) or as the URL (second column of the output of `--list-cache`)

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.